- Called to Active Duty or Other Military Orders

 Students who want to enroll in one or more courses for informational purposes may register as an auditor if space is available and auditing is permitted in the class.
 You pay the standard credit fees for the course, but the credits are not included in the computation of study load for full-time/part-time determination or financial aid.
 If you want to audit a course for which you are already registered for credit, you must make the change by the add/drop deadline.
 Changing from credit to audit after this date requires the approval of the instructor of the course as well as your academic advisor.
 The deadline for late changes from credit to audit is the same as for student-initiated withdrawals.

-Make sure you've met writing, reading and math placement requirements and prerequisites or you will not be able to register for the following courses:
+Make sure you've met writing, reading and math placement requirements and prerequisites or you may not be able to register for some courses.
+See current placement information in the UAF catalog.

 The credit/no-credit option enables you to enroll in courses without affecting your overall GPA.
 One elective course per semester can be taken under this option.
 You must apply for the option by Friday after the add/drop deadline.
 Credit/no-credit option forms are available online at www.uaf.edu/reg/forms.php or at the Office of the Registrar and may be turned in there.

 Undergraduate students in good standing may take up to 18 credits in a regular (fall/spring) semester.
-Students who are on Academic Probation are limited to 13 credits per regular semester; students who have been academically disqualified are limited to 10 credits per regular semester.
+Students who are on Academic Probation are limited to 13 credits per regular semester.

 If you receive military orders that will impact your ability to finish the semester, UAF will work with you.
 Contact a manager at the Office of the Registrar to discuss your options.
 We can approve a late drop or withdrawal, with or without a refund of tuition and fees, depending on your circumstances.